I’m going to start this article with a big, beautiful disclaimer…

 Humans are social animals.
 MANY people prefer a financial setback to a social insult.
 Especially towards a close friend or family member.
 Broadly, that’s a good thing.
 Politeness is the grease that keeps the gears of communal living from grinding.

 Guests are already paying to attend weddings.
 Perhaps they’re not shelling money out directly—but they’re getting babysitters and pet sitters.
 They’re taking vacation days or getting a shift covered.
-They’re driving or flying to your event.
+Maybe they’re driving or flying to your event.
 They’re wearing nice clothes and shoes.
 Depending on how many wedding traditions the hosts are following, these guests may have done this multiple times, for engagement parties and wedding showers and bachelor/ette parties.
 Fucking yikes, man!

 And sadly, the timing of other people’s weddings isn’t democratized.
 They come in waves!
 In a two year stretch, you can get a dozen invites.
 No matter how prudent you are, it’s going to hurt.